samblenny/webrtc-console/README.md

 2. Pick Raspberry Pi OS (32-bit) > Raspberry Pi OS Lite (download it)

+   You can expand the .xz archive in the macOS Finder by double-clicking on the file in your Downloads folder.
+You'll need the unarchived .img file for flashing the SD card.

 3. On macOS, flash SD image with dd

    ☠️DANGER☠️: **Double-check disk number!**